Using SQL Statements with Databricks

 SELECT * FROM "public"."publicart" WHERE "neighborhood" = 'Fairview'

 When enabled, FME scans your database schema to provide a more accurate result from the AI Assist.
-The resulting SQL will be tailored to the tables and columns that exist in your database, instead of providing generic naming.
+The resulting SQL is tailored to the tables and columns in your database instead of providing generic naming.

-Tip: The Send database schema to AI parameter can prolong the time it takes to return a SQL query from the AI Assist.
-This is because FME must parse through all the database table and column names and send it to the AI.
-The amount of tables and columns in each table will dictate how long it takes FME to scan your database schema.
+Tip: The Send database schema to AI parameter can prolong the time it takes to return an SQL query from the AI Assist.
+This is because FME must parse through all the database tables and column names and send them to the AI.
+The number of tables and columns in each table will dictate how long it takes FME to scan your database schema.

 2. Status